 After graduation, I taught English in Japan for two years as a participant in the Japan Exchange and Teaching Program.
 I enjoyed my time in Japan, but I missed doing and teaching science, so I returned to Texas where I became a high school physics and chemistry teacher.

-My interest in Astronomy grew out of a series of workshops I attended at the University of Texas when I was a high school science teacher.
+My interest in astronomy grew out of a series of workshops I attended at the University of Texas when I was a high school science teacher.
 As these workshops were tied to the development of a mid-infrared spectrograph, many of the sessions involved young stars and circumstellars disks, which I found fascinating.
 I have retained that fascination, and now study circumstellar disks - the birthplace of planets - myself.

 I'm a self-acknowledged nerd, and proud of it.
 I love science fiction and history, and read both voraciously.
 Board games and table-top roleplaying games are particular passions of mine - I try to make time for one or the other every week.
-Fortunately, my awesome wife tolerates my quirks, as long as I make time to take her to the beach each weekend :-)
+Fortunately, my wife tolerates my quirks, as long as I make time to take her to the beach each weekend :-)

-(Last updated Jan 2012)
+(Last updated Aug 2013)